Linux md5sum Command Tutorial for Beginners (5 Examples)

 md5sum -b [filename]

-Plus, you can also force md5sum to create a BSD-style checksum using the --tag command line option.
+You can also force md5sum to create a BSD-style checksum using the --tag command line option.

 Q3.
 How to make md5sum ignore missing files?